 Stalin calls for reforms in the EC after raids at Kanimozhi's residence

 Chennai, Apr 17: The Dravida Munnetra Kazhagam (DMK) hit out at the Centre IT department raids at senior party leader Kanimozhi's residence two day before the polling for general elections and accused the BJP led government of using central agencies against opposition parties.
-DMK president MK Stalin called for reforms in the Election Commission and said the poll panel 'never took any action' on their complaints about those hoarding loads of cash.
+DMK president MK Stalin called for reforms in the Election Commission (EC) and said the poll panel 'never took any action' on their complaints about those hoarding loads of cash.

 Party workers even took to the streets of Thoothukudi and shouted slogans against Prime Minister Narendra Modi and the BJP.